Emurasoft/emurasoft.github.io/en/dlg/join_csv/index.md

 If _Both split strings match_, _Key1 matches split Key2_, or _Key2 matches split Key1_ is selected for Conditions, enter the separator to split strings.

-## Limit splits check box and text box
+## Limit splits checkbox and text box

 Specifies the maximum number of limits.